IvanFan/skilltree/algorithm/binary-tree.md

 1. randomly pickup one number in the array and get the value X
 2. then partition the array in place to two arrays
 3. so we will try to sort the left part to be &lt;= x and right part to be &gt; x
+4. then we sort left and right

+so we first make the entire array ordered and then make partition sorted

+Quick nlogn O\(1\)

+Merge nlogn O\(n\)